 The word "capitalization" can have many meanings in small business.
-It could be, in accounting, where the cost of equipment is written off as depreciation over time.
-It could be the conversion of retained earnings into capital.
-It could be the conversion of a capital lease into a capital lease.
-Or, it could be punctuation rules when writing a business plan.
-Or more.
+It's used in accounting to describe the cost of equipment that's written off as depreciation over time.
+It also describes the conversion of retained earnings into capital and the conversion of an operating lease into a capital lease.

-Capitalizing your start-up can have long-term effects on your company’s success.
-Funding start-up expenses, inventory and operations is a challenge for many business owners.
-It's important to understand and explore the options are available to entrepreneurs, their risks and rewards, their plusses and minuses.
+How you capitalize your start-up can have long-term effects on your company’s success.
+Funding start-up expenses, inventory, and operations is a challenge for many business owners.
+It's important to understand and explore the options available to entrepreneurs, along with each method's risks and rewards.

-Capitalization is the first or seed money for a start-up, and it's usually the investment that the business owner and any other investors make in the firm.
-Combined with operating cash flows, it enables you to start, to continue and to grow by:
+Capitalization is the initial investment or seed money for a start-up, and it's usually the investment that the business owner and any other investors make in the firm.
+Combined with operating cash flows, it enables you to start, continue operations and grow the firm by:

-• Funding growth by purchasing inventory, hiring employees, financing receivables, etc.
+- Funding growth by purchasing inventory, hiring employees, financing receivables, and more

-• Providing reserves for those inevitable rainy days.
+- Providing reserves for the inevitable rainy days

-You've got to have a comprehensive business plan which is your educated, best-guess on the goals and objectives of your start-up, your target market, how you will get them to buy from you, how much money you need and when revenue will start to come in and how much.
+Start with a comprehensive business plan that contains your educated, best-guess on the goals and objectives of your start-up, your target market, how you will get customers to buy from you, how much money you need, when revenue will start to come in, and how much.

-Model out financial scenarios to estimate when your business will turn cash-positive?
-When will you be able to pay back investors, whether they are outside investors, friends and family, or you.
+Model out financial scenarios to estimate when your business will turn cash-positive, and subsequently, when will you be able to pay back your investors, whether they're outside investors, friends and family, or yourself.

 Assess your sources for funding.
-If you can fund this out of your own pocket, you retain complete control.
+If you can fund the venture out of your own pocket, you retain complete control.
 A bank loan means monthly payments, debt covenants, and interest expense.
-Outside investors, such as angel investors (individuals who are wiling to invest in businesses with promise), private equity and venture capitalists will all want a piece of the business in return for their money.
+Outside investors, such as angel investors, who are individuals willing to invest in startups with promise, private equity groups, and venture capitalists all want equity in the business in exchange for their money.

-Eyes open - they want a percent ownership of the business because they have their own set of goals that, to them, are more important than yours.
-If you are willing to pursue outside investors, it's likely that your business plan will have to show substantial growth within three to five years so that you can offer these types of investors an exit strategy.
+These investors want a percent ownership of the business because they have their own financial goals that, to them, are more important than yours.
+If you want to pursue outside investors, it's likely that your business plan will have to show substantial growth within three to five years so that you can offer these types of investors an exit strategy.

 Equity and Debt Funding